 The version you love is always there on your shelf waiting for you to celebrate it.
 Pick it up.
 Admire it.
 Talk to it.
 Watch it again and soon you’ll both be laughing like old friends.

 So you were – like me – a teen when GHOSTBUSTERS was released in 1984?
 Well, the version made in 2016 is not for you and me.
 The jokes are not the same, the visuals are not the same, the spirit is not the same, but here’s the truth: we’re not in 1984.
 I did not hate the new version.
 I understood it.
-And because it wasn’t for me, I was left kind of indifferent to it.
+And because it wasn’t for me, I was left kind of indifferent to it (I’ll be dedicating a full post about audience hate and indifference soon).
 Thank God I can enjoy on Blu-ray the version I love.

 The landscape is diverse and we have to understand the films instead of judge them.
 Some remakes are for us.
 Some aren’t.
 The originals live forever.